Eric Deters: Misdemeanor convictions 'do not affect' campaign for governor

 "I want to put this entire thing behind me," Deters said.
 He added that his misdemeanor convictions "do not affect, (in) any way, shape or form, my ability to be elected governor."

-This article originally appeared on Cincinnati Enquirer: Eric Deters, Kentucky governor candidate, convicted of menacing
+This article originally appeared on Louisville Courier Journal: Kentucky governor candidate, Eric Deters, convicted of menacing